marakim/zustand-playground/README.md

-# Jotai Playground
+# Zustand Playground

-Playground for experimenting with the Jotai state management library
+Playground for experimenting with the Zustand state management library